ChatGPT for Coding: A Guide to Supercharging Your Workflow (Without Getting Fired)

 You see your component come to life in real-time as you or the AI tweak the code.
 No more spinning up a local server, no more refreshing your browser.
 This instant feedback loop is an absolute game-changer for front-end development, collapsing hours of tedious work into minutes of pure, creative flow.

-Exploring different software developer productivity tools is a must for staying ahead, and an integrated AI environment is one of the biggest leaps forward you can make today.
+Exploring different is a must for staying ahead, and an integrated AI environment is one of the biggest leaps forward you can make today.

 Whether you start with a simple extension or jump straight to a full-blown platform like Zemith, the goal is the same.
 Get the AI out of the browser tab and into your editor—that’s how you unlock its real potential.